Academic Core of JBU's Liberal Arts and Sciences Education

 Students in some degree programs that are subject to external accreditation requirements are granted exemptions to certain Core Curriculum courses.
 All such exemptions are listed in the catalog section pertaining to the particular degree program.

 Complementary to and supportive of the Core Curriculum is the Co-Curriculum.
 The Core and Co-Curriculum have many of the same goals, some of which, especially those of the spiritual, social, and emotional dimensions, are more strongly addressed through the Co-Curriculum.
-Co-curricular components include Freshman Orientation, the Chapel program, student organizations (e.g., SGA, Cause Ministries, Residence Hall Associations, growth and support groups (Passion), lectureships and other special events, counseling, the Career Development Center, the Academic Assistance Program, forums, and other out-of-class programs presented by the faculty and staff, the Lyceum Artists Series, intramural sports, Residence Life programs, programming for married students, the Soderquist Center for Leadership and Ethics, the Center for Healthy Relationships, and the student leadership programs.
+Co-curricular components include Freshman Orientation, the Chapel program, student organizations (e.g., SGA, Cause Ministries, Residence Hall Associations, growth and support groups (Passion), lectureships and other special events, counseling, the Career Development Center, the Academic Assistance Program, forums, and other out-of-class programs presented by the faculty and staff, the Lyceum Artists Series, intramural sports, Residence Life programs, programming for married students, the Soderquist Center, the Center for Healthy Relationships, and the student leadership programs.

 The Core Curriculum and Co-Curriculum are mutually reinforcing and interdependent.